How to immediately improve your value as a PR practitioner / Sarah Hall

 Depending on the route you take into the profession and the attitude to PR of the people you’re working for, it can be very easy to get drawn into the public relations as media relations trap.

-A huge step change will come when management courses finally stop teaching executives just to expect media coverage from their chosen consultants.
+A considerable step change will come when management courses finally stop teaching executives just to expect media coverage from their chosen consultants.

 These future leaders need to learn that public relations professionals can help management teams find organisational purpose, agree and test company principles and keep the public that the business is there to serve front of mind.

-This is important when you consider the definition of PR from the Chartered Institute of Public Relations: “Public Relations is the discipline which looks after reputation, with the aim of earning understanding and support and influencing opinion and behaviour.
+This is important when you consider the definition of PR from the Chartered Institute of Public Relations: “Public Relations is the discipline which looks after reputation, to earn understanding and support while influencing opinion and behaviour.
 It is the planned and sustained effort to establish and maintain goodwill and mutual understanding between an organisation and its publics.”

-Building and maintaining a positive reputation for a company requires much more than sending out press releases on a daily basis.
+Building and maintaining a positive reputation for a company requires much more than sending out press releases daily.
 It takes long-term engagement through comms activity based on insight and relevance.